Are There 4-Week Medical Assistant Programs?

 The Top Shortest Medical Assistant Programs

-As mentioned earlier, the fastest ways to become a CMA will usually be through a technical program that grants you a certificate or by taking the certifying exam as a qualifying student.
+As mentioned earlier, the fastest way to become a CMA is usually through a technical program that grants you a certificate or by taking the certifying exam as a qualifying student.

-While we have included some options for medical assistant programs below, you can also search for schools and programs local to you.
+While we have included some options for medical assistant programs below, you can also search for schools and programs that are local to you.
 Your local community college is a great place to start.

 The University of Houston Downtown Clinical Medical Assistant program consists of a 140-hour classroom program and a 160-hour clinical externship.
 Classes in this program are available both on campus and online, allowing students to select the format that aligns best with their lifestyle and learning preferences.